-Welcome to Prentiss County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Prentiss County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Prentiss County is located in the North-Eastern portion of Mississippi.
 Prentiss County was formed April 15, 1870 from Tishomingo County during the administration of Governor Alcorn and was named in honor of Sargent Smith Prentiss, the gifted statesman, jurist and orator.